Anna Brown (lawyer): Career

 After a time working in corporate law with Allens Arthur Robertson, she worked for the Federal Court of Australia as a Judge's Associate to Justice Steven Rares.
 She has also been an adviser to former Victorian Attorney-General and Deputy Premier, Rob Hulls.

 She campaigned hard for an apology to the gay community for the Tasty nightclub raid of 1994, which eventually came in 2014.

-She joined the Human Rights Law Centre (HRLC) in 2011, and has led much of its work on LGBTI rights, marriage equality, gender recognition, and equality law reform, including the case of Norrie May Welby in the High Court.
+She joined the Human Rights Law Centre (HRLC) in 2011, and has led much of its work on LGBTI rights, marriage equality, gender recognition, and equality law reform, including an amicus curiae intervention in the case of Norrie May Welby in the High Court.
 Until December 2018, she was Director of Legal Advocacy at HRLC.

 Brown was co-chair of the Equality Campaign during the Australian Marriage Law Postal Survey in 2017.
 Brown ran a constitutional challenge in the High Court on the marriage plebiscite, on behalf of Australian Marriage Equality.
 She has previously held the position of Co-Convener of the Victorian Gay and Lesbian Rights Lobby.

 In December 2018 Brown she was appointed inaugural chief executive of new LGBTI advocacy organisation Equality Australia.

 She has spoken of a need for a national Bill of Rights or Human Rights Act. in 2018 and 2019 she held the position of co-chair of the Justice Working Group of the Victorian Government's LGBTI Taskforce.
+In this capacity, Brown advocated for trans people to be able to change their sex on their birth certificate, without the certification of a psychologist or physician.